patrickfrey/mewa/doc/tutorial.md

-# Writing Compiler Front-Ends for LLVM with Lua using Mewa
+# Writing Compiler Front-Ends for LLVM with _Lua_ using _Mewa_

 ## Lead Text
-LLVM IR text representation makes it possible to write a compiler front-end without being bound to an API.
-We can map the source text to the text of LLVM IR and use the tools of the clang compiler for further compilation steps.
-This opens the doors to implement compiler front-ends in different ways.
-Mewa tries to optimize the amount of code written.
+_LLVM IR_ text representation makes it possible to write a compiler front-end without being bound to an API.
+We can map the source text to the text of LLVM IR and use the tools of the _Clang_ compiler for further compilation steps.
+This opens the doors to implement compiler front-ends in different ways. _Mewa_ tries to optimize the amount of code written.
 It targets single authors that would like to write a prototype of a non-trivial programming language fast, but at the expense of a structure supporting collaborative work.
 This makes it rather a tool for experiment than for building a product.

 ## Introduction

-The Mewa compiler-compiler is a tool to script compiler front-ends in Lua.
-A compiler written with Mewa takes a source file as input and prints an intermediate representation as input for the next compilation step.
-The example in this tutorial uses the text format of LLVM IR as output.
+The _Mewa_ compiler-compiler is a tool to script compiler front-ends in _Lua_.
+A compiler written with _Mewa_ takes a source file as input and prints an intermediate representation as input for the next compilation step.
+The example in this tutorial uses the text format of _LLVM IR_ as output.
 An executable is built using the ```llc``` command of _Clang_.

-Mewa provides no support for the evaluation of different paths of code generation.
+_Mewa_ provides no support for the evaluation of different paths of code generation.
 The idea is to do a one-to-one mapping of program structures to code and to leave all analytical optimization steps to the backend.

-For implementing a compiler with Mewa, you define a grammar attributed with Lua function calls.
+For implementing a compiler with _Mewa_, you define a grammar attributed with _Lua_ function calls.
-The program ```mewa``` will generate a Lua script that will transform any source passing the grammar specified into an AST with the Lua function calls attached to the nodes.
-The compiler will call the functions of the top-level nodes of the AST that take the control of the further processing of the compiler front-end.
-The functions called with their AST node as argument invoke the further tree traversal.
+The program ```mewa``` will generate a _Lua_ script that will transform any source passing the grammar specified into an _AST_ with the _Lua_ function calls attached to the nodes.
+The compiler will call the functions of the top-level nodes of the _AST_ that take the control of the further processing of the compiler front-end.
+The functions called with their _AST_ node as argument invoke the further tree traversal.
 The types and data structures of the program are built and the output is printed in the process.

 ## Goals

-This tutorial starts with some self-contained examples of using the Lua library of Mewa to build the type system of your programming language.
+This tutorial starts with some self-contained examples of using the _Lua_ library of _Mewa_ to build the type system of your programming language.
 Self-contained means that nothing is used but the library.
 The examples are also not dependent on each other.
 This allows you to continue reading and return to the snippets you did not understand completely later.

 After this, the tutorial will guide you through the implementation of a compiler for a reduced and incomplete programming language.